Don't get in hot water with your energy bills

-Here’s 10 quick things you can do right now to start saving money on laundry.
+10 things you can do right now to save money on laundry

 Only toss your clothes in the hamper when they're actually dirty, and always run full loads.
 A partial load will use just as much energy, so make it a habit to wait until you can fill your washer's full capacity.
 Even if you're already using cold water, reducing your laundry loads by one per week could save you $30 a year in energy costs.

-Another option if it’s available on your machines are to choose "light" or "express" wash for items that aren't heavily soiled or stained.
+Another option if it’s available on your machines is to choose "light" or "express" wash for items that aren't heavily soiled or stained.
 You'll save time, water, energy – and money.

 If your laundry pair is on the newer side, it's probably much more efficient than the machines you grew up with or the laundromat you frequented in college.
 That's good news from an energy standpoint – and when you need to stock up on detergent.
 If you have a high-efficiency machine, make sure you're using a detergent formulated for it, and stick to the recommended amounts (which can be much lower than you expect).
 Your clothes will come out cleaner and you'll spend less money at the store.

 Dryer sheets really aren't needed these days, unless you're big on the scent.
-Reusable dryer balls come in all kinds of sizes and types – from handcrafted recycled felt on Etsy to plastic balls covered in little spikes that you can pick up at Walmart.
+Reusable dryer balls will reduce wrinkles and soften clothes, just like dryer sheets, and they come in all kinds of sizes and types – from handcrafted recycled felt on Etsy to plastic balls covered in little spikes that you can pick up at Walmart.
 Dryer balls are good for years of washes and offer a few benefits: you won’t spend money on dryer sheets; you reduce waste, and they can help stop clothes from clumping together in the dryer, which means they take less time to dry.

 How much energy do your current laundry habits use?
-A good place to start is MyHydro.
+A good place to start is to log in to MyHydro (or if you're new to this, create a MyHydro profile).
 You can see your electricity use down to the hour, so give it a whirl and see what kind of spikes you have when the washer and dryer are going.
 Maybe your washer isn't too bad but the dryer uses a lot.
 Knowing how much you're using can be the last motivation you need to start hanging clothes to dry.

 Okay, so this one you may not want to do right now.
 But if you do happen to be in the market for a new washer and dryer, always look for the ENERGY STAR® logo.
 ENERGY STAR® dryers are newer to the market, but they do exist, and can come in ventless and heat pump options.
-ENERGY STAR® machines have been tested for energy-efficiency and reliability, and can save you $100 in energy costs compared to a non-ENERGY STAR® machine, over the lifetime of the dryer.
+ENERGY STAR® machines have been tested for energy-efficiency and reliability, and will provide you with significant savings in energy costs over time compared to a non-ENERGY STAR® machine.